Professor of Bioethics,

 Youngner WJ, Kapottos M. Response to open peer commentaries on the “Texas Advanced Directive Law Unfinished Business.”
 American Journal of Bioethics 2015;15(9):W6-W7

 Youngner SJ.
 How to communicate clearly about brain death and first-person consent to donate.
 AMA Journal of Ethics.
 2016:18(2):108-114.

-Fins JJ, Kodish E, Cohn F, Danis M, Derse AR, Dubler NN, Goulden B, Kuczewski M, Mercer MN, Pearlman RA, Smith ML, Tarzian A, Youngner SJ.
+Fins JJ, Kodish E, Cohn F, Danis M, Derse AR, Dubler NN, Goulden B, Kuczewski M, Mercer MN, Pearlman RA, Smith ML, Tarzian A, and Youngner SJ.
 A Pilot Evaluation of Portfolios for Quality Attestation of Clinical Ethics Consultants.
-2016 AJOB In Press
+AJOB 2016;16(3):15-24.

 Skinner MW, Hoppe PAH.
 Grabowski HG, Manning R, Tachdjian R, Crone JF, Youngner SJ.
 Risk-based decision making and ethical considerations in donor compensation for plasma-derived medicinal products.
 2016 Transfusion.
 Sept.7, 2016 doi: 10.1111/trf.13764.
 [Epub ahead of print]

 Frye J, Youngner SJ.
 A call for a patient-centric response to legalized assisted dying.
 Ann Int Med.
 2016;165(10):733-734.